SamyanSharma/Cyberbullying-Detection/CONTRIBUTING.md

 8.  **Submit a Pull Request (PR):** Go to your forked repository on GitHub and click the "Compare & pull request" button.
 Provide a clear and descriptive title and explanation of your changes in the PR.

-## Code Style

-[Optionally, link to a style guide or mention any specific formatting preferences.]

-## Testing

-[Optionally, describe how to run tests.]

 ## License